-Now in captivity at the Los Angeles Zoo, Reggie wasn't caught until 2007 despite efforts in 2005.
-That year, after he was first spotted, officials roped off the entire 53-acre Machado Lake and sent in professional "gator wranglers" to capture him.
+Now in captivity at the Los Angeles Zoo, Reggie wasn’t caught until 2007 despite efforts in 2005.
+That year, after he was first spotted, officials fenced off the entire 53-acre Machado Lake and sent in professional “gator wranglers” to capture him.
 After three months, they gave up.
-Reggie, despite being seen a number of times, disappeared altogether and wasn't seen again until April of 2007.
+Reggie, despite being seen a number of times, disappeared altogether and wasn’t seen again until April 2007.
 It took a month, but five or six officials finally seized the alligator when he tried to cross a 300-foot area of dry land.
-Reggie was rushed to the zoo in a white truck complete with police escort and news helicopters overheard.
+Reggie was rushed to the zoo in a white truck complete with a police escort and news helicopters overhead.
 Before his death, Steve Irwin, the Crocodile Hunter, had offered to help capture Reggie.

 In August, Reggie disappeared from his habitat at the zoo.
 He was later found near a loading dock within the zoo proper and returned to his cage.
 Keepers promised that changes would be made to his habitat to keep Reggie from escaping again.